ligayoleg/Weather_App/README.md

-# Weather App
+# "Weather Measure"

 ### Description

-Weather Measure shows you a weather of eligible US zip code.
+"Weather Measure" (WM) shows you a weather of eligible US zip code.

+This project is created to practice full development cycle of an application.

 You can find more information in Wiki page: https://github.com/ligayoleg/Weather_App/wiki/Overview

-### Technology used:

-- Angular v
-- Semantic UI
-- OpenWeather API